 Again, this makes evident that early in the war the fire brigades were far distanced from the wartime masculine ideal.
 In this regard the AFS finds parity among the other groups of civil defence.
 Lucy Noakes has shown that the state released propaganda posters, declaring civil defence to be ‘A Real Man’s Job’, to bolster the masculine image of the men involved in work which was largely associated with women and old men.
-Similarly, Penny Summerfield and Corinna Peniston-Bird’s work on the Home Guard has shown that, although more ambiguous than generally considered, many of the wartime representations showed them to be ‘playing at soldiers’ and therefore depicted as figures of fun.
+Similarly, Penny Summerfield and Corinna Peniston-Bird’s work on the Home Guard has shown that, although more ambiguous than generally considered, many of the wartime representations showed them to be ‘playing at soldiers’ and, therefore, depicted as figures of fun.
 Moreover, such an overtly derogatory portrayal clearly had an impact on the men of the AFS.
 Early in the war some AFS members resigned because of their poor treatment and low standing.
 Indeed, such great numbers of men discharged themselves that the government had to pass an order to forbid full-time members from resigning.
 Such actions reinforce the suggestion that the AFS were considered less than manly early in the war even by the men themselves.

 Blitzed Heroes

 As has been well documented wartime cultural identities were not fixed but instead were fluid and highly dependent on the progress of the war.
 For example, Martin Francis has shown that in early days of war the RAF were unpopular.
-Their pre-war reputation as fast-living playboys combined with their perceived inaction at Dunkirk left them with a poor public image.
+Their pre-war reputation as fast-living playboys, combined with their perceived inaction at Dunkirk, left them with a poor public image.
 However, in September of 1940 public opinion performed an abrupt about turn.
 The Battle of Britain raised the flyers, fighter pilots in particular, to the status of heroes, the ‘few’ to whom all of Britain should show gratitude.
 This exploration of Britain’s fire brigades has shown that the shift from passive to defensive warfare similarly altered their depiction.
 Their portrayal as layabouts and buffoons was quickly forgotten as German bombs began to drop on Britain.
 One contributor to an AFS anthology Fire and Water, a collection of writings by wartime firemen, noted:

 For nine months at the beginning of the war the A.F.S. were in a parlous position, the target of all the sneers of the great unthinking.
 With few exceptions the press supported this glorious throng, and the references made to us were generally of a derogatory character.
 At last our day arrived, just as the “small thinking” had said it would, and we all went out did what we were paid to do- namely, to fight fires caused by enemy action.
 The G.U.
 (Great Unthinking) were amazed, though what they had expected us to do I cannot imagine.
 “The Fire Service are heroes,” they cried, and the press took up the cry in case anybody hadn’t heard.
 “Come in and have a cup of tea,” said all the householders.
 “Have this one on me,” said the Man in the Bar.
 “Fireman, you’re a good fellow.
 Yes, one of the best.”